 Within the Attributes tab the attributes of the selected dataset can be manipulated.
-The buttons New Column and Delete Column can be used, when the dataset is in editing mode.
-At the moment only columns from PostGIS layers can be edited, because this feature is not yet supported by the OGR library.
+The buttons New Column and Delete Column can be used, when the dataset is editing mode.
+At the moment only columns from PostGIS layers can be removed and added.
+The OGR library supports to add new columns, but not to remove them, if you have a GDAL version >= 1.6 installed.